 Squeeze lemon juice onto the baccalà and serve immediately for the crispiest texture.

 Store leftovers in the refrigerator for up to three days.
-Leftovers are delicious slightly warmed in the microwave and served with mayo for dipping, or in a sandwich.
+Leftovers are delicious reheated in a toaster oven or slightly warmed in the microwave and served with mayo, or in a sandwich.

 Some grocery stores sell the baccalà already skinned and deboned.
 If the baccalà you buy still has the skin and bones, wait until you’ve soaked the fish for four days before removing them.